 While we are seeing a lower number of cases in poultry compared to this time last year, and have seen fewer detections in wild birds than in previous years, the virus is still circulating in wild birds in Great Britain and all bird keepers should remain vigilant for signs of disease.

-Fanciers can check where disease control zones and regional AIPZs are located in GB and if they are in a zone on the Animal and Plant Health Agency (APHA) interactive map, and in Northern Ireland on DAERA’s interactive map.
+Fanciers can check where disease control zones are located in GB and if they are in a zone on the Animal and Plant Health Agency (APHA) interactive map, and in Northern Ireland on DAERA’s interactive map.

 For further information on cases, and details of the measures that apply in the disease control zones currently in force, click on the appropriate country below: